gschmutz/bigdata-spark-workshop/05-spark/README.md

 ```
 >>> spark.version
-'2.4.3'
+u'2.4.5'
 ```

 You can use `pyspark` for this workshop.
-But there are also two other, browser-based tools which are much more comfortable to use and which also allow to store the different steps as a notebook.
+But there are also two other, browser-based tools which are much more comfortable to use and which additionally allow to store the different steps as a notebook for later re-use.

 ### Using Apache Zeppelin

-In a browser window, navigate to <http://analyticsplatform:38081> and you should see the Apache Zeppelin homepage.
+In a browser window, navigate to <http://dataplatform:28080> and you should see the Apache Zeppelin homepage.

 First let's finish the configuration of the Spark Interpreter.
 Click on the **anonymous** drop-down menu and select **Interpreter**